-The μOLED-128-G2 display module flaunts a 1.5" state of the art Passive Matrix OLED (PMOLED) technology that is both crisp and superior to other display technologies, and powered with an embedded GOLDELOX graphics processor that delivers 'stand-alone' functionality to any project.
+The $\mu$ OLED-96-G2 is a compact and cost effective Intelligent Display Module using the latest state of the art Passive Matrix OLED (PMOLED) technology with an embedded GOLDELOX graphics processor that delivers 'stand-alone' functionality to any project.

-The module is an elegant combination of a 1.5" PMOLED Passive Matrix Screen, along with a modest but comprehensive collection of I/O Features.
+The module is an elegant combination of a 0.96" PMOLED Passive Matrix Screen, along with a modest but comprehensive collection of I/O Features.
 These include a micro-SD card connector, two general purpose input/output pins (GPIO's) with Dallas 1-Wire Support, Analog Input and sound generation capability, along with serial communications.